Autumn inspired science activities

 Identifying Autumn leaves

 You could take students out on a woodland nature walk, to collect various differently shaped and coloured leaves.
-They can use our identification guide to British trees and shrubs to identify your findings.
+They can use the Tree Name Trail to identify the trees.
 How many different types of trees can students spot in their local area?
-You could carry out a class survey to see the variation in different locations?
+You could carry out a class survey to see the variation in different locations, for example shady vs sunlight, or parkland vs woodland.

 Thin layer chromatography experiment